 - What do we know?

 - On Monday, Mercury passed in front of the Sun over the course of five-and-a-half hours.
-The astronomical event only happens 14 times a century.
-Polish astronomer Nicolaus Copernicus was the first to observe that the planets orbited the Sun (a model called heliocentrism) in 1515, but he kept his findings secret until 1543 as he feared the reaction of the Church, which taught that the stars orbited the Earth.
+This astronomical event only happens 14 times a century.

 - What do we not know?

-- If there are 12 or 13 signs of the Zodiac.
+- If there are 12 or 13 signs of the zodiac.
 Just a month ago, NASA released an updated list of the star signs based on changes to Earth’s axis over the past 4,000 years.
-NASA even added a 13th star sign called Ophiuchus, pointing out that the ancient Babylonians ignored that the Sun moves through 13 — not 12 — signs, for the sake of symmetry.

 - Mercury completes its orbit of the Sun in just 88 Earth days.